 Our next winner from this past year is Zoom.
 They managed to beat out competition from industry heavyweights, Microsoft and Google, to become the most used video conferencing app.
 Thanks to Zoom’s accessibility, the app has now become a tool for brands and influencers to reach their audience.
 If you’re interested in learning more, read our in-depth report on Zoom here.

-If you’re interested in learning more about influencer marketing services, strategy, and more from industry experts, reach out to us today!
+If you’re interested in learning more about influencer marketing services, strategy, and more from industry experts, visit Captiv8.io for more info!

 From our Captiv8 family to yours, we wish you a Happy New Year!